Learn more about ACCT

 ACCT and its members engage in government relations, address regulatory issues, and help develop and promote best practices and standards.
 We work in collaboration with relevant bodies within ASTM International (formerly the American Society for Testing and Materials) and ANSI (American National Standards Institute) to help create standards for designers/builders, inspectors and operators of challenge courses.

 We offer certification for individuals who conduct course inspections, and accreditation for vendors who provide design, build, inspection and operational training services that meet or exceed ACCT standards.
-Starting in 2019, ACCT will offer an industry accreditation for operators to acknowledge their adherence with ANSI/ACCT standards.
+ACCT has also implemented Operation Accreditation, an industry-wide program to acknowledge operators' adherence to ANSI/ACCT Standards.

 We also engage in regular outreach to our membership and industry, keeping them abreast of news and developments related to challenge course operations, and offer an annual international conference with more than 100 professional development workshops each year.

 For more information on how ACCT Operates, download our bylaws (PDF).